How do you convey a sarcastic tone in sign language?

 , Alan [Champion] kind of acts like a zombie—he gets the concept across,” Wann relates.

 In interpreting the role of the cranky ogre Shrek, Wann is careful to point that he doesn’t act; still, when he wants to convey the green anti-hero’s often sarcastic or peeved line delivery, Wann does rely on facial expressions as he signs.
 Champion and Broecker-Penn similarly convey attitudes of haughtiness or wonder, respectively, as Farquaad and Fiona.

 “I do get very expressive on my face,” Wann says.
 “The tone of voice is something we can’t sign, but we can display it on our face.
 When Lord Farquaad sings, ‘Hey nonny nonny no,’ Alan just does this little sneer and crinkles his eyes.”

-Perhaps more striking, though, are moments when the interpreters step back and direct deaf and hearing-impaired audience members’ attention to the stage.
+Perhaps more striking, though, are moments when the interpreters step back and direct audience members who are deaf or hard of hearing to watch the stage.

 “That’s what I love about the Broadway model, which is what I learned from Alan and Candy,” Wann says.
 “There are a lot of physical cues onstage, and though some of us may be actors, we’re not going act it out for you.
 We’re going to give you enough information to understand what’s going on, then let you watch.”

 He gives one of the musical’s many examples: “When the Dragon is going to eat the Donkey, it’s funnier to watch him.
 You know what they’re saying.
 Or when Fiona gets a surprise when Shrek takes his helmet off, you want the audience to be watching Fiona react to Shrek, not Candy reacting to Keith.”